G0MMY/chat-app/README.md

 ## Try it

-Go on http://184.161.7.138:8000 to see and intercat with the application.
+Go on http://184.161.7.138:8000 to interact with the application.
 It may not work if my internet is down or if I have no more power in my house.

 ## How does it work